mostrovski/employee-polls/README.md

 The application is tested with [Jest](https://jestjs.io/) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro).

-Execute `npm test` to run all the test suites.
+Execute `docker exec -it ep-app-1 npm test` to run all the test suites in the running container with the name *ep-app-1*.

+Instead of the name, one can also use the container id.
+List active containers with `docker ps` to check these values.

 ### Kudos